-(4) Tax Status
+4. Tax Status

-On November 26, 2013, the Company received a favorable determination letter, confirming that the Plan, as amended effective January 1, 2011, is in compliance with the provisions of the Internal Revenue Code ("IRC") for a New Puerto Rico.
+On November 26, 2013, the Company received a favorable determination letter, confirming that the Plan, as amended effective January 1, 2011, is in compliance with the provisions of the Internal Revenue Code for a New Puerto Rico.
 The Company believes that the Plan currently is designed and is being operated in compliance with the applicable requirements of the PR Code, as amended, and the trust established thereunder will be entitled to exemption from local income taxes.

-Accounting principles generally accepted in the United States of America require Plan management to evaluated tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain tax position that more likely than not would be sustained upon examination by the Internal Revenue Service.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2018 and 2017, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+U.S. generally accepted accounting principles require Plan management to evaluated tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain tax position that more likely than not would be sustained upon examination by the Internal Revenue Service.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2019 and 2018, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.

-(5) Risks and Uncertainties
+5. Risks and Uncertainties